launchcodedev/app-config/README.md

       We can use app-config's built-in support for code generation for this.

       First, define where and what kind of codegen.
+There are three options on where to do this.
+It can be added to a special `app-config` root-level property in your app-config file, or your schema file.
+It can also be added to a 'meta' file, `.app-config.meta.{filetype}`, without the need for a top level `app-config`.

-In your schema file, add something equivalent to:
+      In your schema or config file, add something equivalent to:

       ```yaml
       app-config:
+        generate:
+          - { type: 'ts', file: 'src/config-types.ts' }
+      ```

+      Or, in your meta file, add:

+      ```yaml
       generate:
         - { type: 'ts', file: 'src/config-types.ts' }
       ```

       In your server, simply call: